rbeaujon/jackpot/README.md

 ## Technical details

 The Front-End was developed using TypeScript and PixiJS.
 Webpack and Babel were used for code compilation and bundling.
-The Back-End was made on NodeJS using ExpressJS and MySQL.

 ## Views